Juniper-Tungsten/nested-mode-contrail-networking/README.md

       (all-nodes)# contrail-status

-* Create a public virtual-network & launch a virtual-machine in the VN
+* Create a public virtual-network, assign the routable IP address block

-* Verify it can talk to the outside world
+* Launch a virtual-machine in the public VN & verify it can talk to the outside world

       (virtual-machine)# ping 8.8.8.8